renanferreira/xpto-toggler/README.md

 Once the database instance is up and running, it is necessary to create a database named xpto with two collections inside:
 * toggle
 * user

+The suggestion is to use JSON sample files under /db-samples folder to preserve the document schema.

+Is also necessary to create the indexes:

+toogle
+* A compound index with toggleName and toggleVersion elements

+user
+* An index with username element
+* An index with token element

 ### Running the application